MTR-S/episode3/README.md

 # Task List

-This project is a task list to learn how to start how to work with the react js library.
+This project is a task list to learn how to work with the react js library.

 ## UseState